snakemake/snakemake-executor-plugin-slurm/docs/further.md

 Note, that
 - environment modules are best specified in a configuration file.
-- Using envmodules can be combined with conda and apptainer (`--sdm envmodules conda apptainer`), which will then be only used as a fallback for rules not defining environment modules.
+- Using environment modules can be combined with conda and apptainer (`--sdm env-modules conda apptainer`), which will then be only used as a fallback for rules not defining environment modules.